Mosque to visit after covid-19 ends(8):Quba Mosque

 Ibn Umar said, “The Prophet used to go to the Mosque of Quba every Saturday (sometimes) walking and (sometimes) riding.”
 [Sahih al-Bukhari]

-Its current architecture only narrowly resembles that of its original state, as in the year 1984, well-renowned architect Abdel-Wahed El-Wakil set out to expand the mosque in order to underline its symbolic value.
-He was soon frustrated to see that the technical difficulties of incorporating the old structure into the project were too grand, forcing him to raze the initial edifice in order to rebuild the mosque anew.
+Its current architecture only narrowly resembles that of its original state.
+As in the year 1984.
+Well-renowned architect Abdel-Wahed El-Wakil set out to expand the mosque in order to underline its symbolic value.
+He was soon frustrated to see that the technical difficulties of incorporating the old structure into the project.
+As it were too grand, forcing him to raze the initial edifice in order to rebuild the mosque anew.

 The mosque’s outlook turned quite expressive and much more representative of its holiness.
 Despite not having conserved its first bricks, having been placed by our Prophet Muhammad (SAW), it was a prudent choice to underline the importance of this mosque via the architectural embellishments, as it was too often engulfed in the light of the Al Masjid an Nabawi, in central Medina.